telerik/reporting-docs/knowledge-base/add-authentication-header-webreportdesigner.md

 title: Adding Authorization Header to the Web Report Designer Requests
 description: "Learn how to add an Authorization header to the requests made by the Web Report Designer for better security."
 type: how-to
-page_title: How to Secure the Web Report Designer Requests with an Authozation Header
+page_title: How to Secure the Web Report Designer Requests with an Authorization Header
 slug: add-authentication-header-webreportdesigner
 tags: progress, telerik, reporting, webreportdesigner, authentication
 res_type: kb